Abby Lee Miller Plans New ‘Dance Moms’ Spinoff Series, Moms Of Mini Team To Follow

 — Las Vegas NV Blog (@LasVegasNvBlog) April 4, 2017

-Dance Moms, Season 7, wrapped up in February.
-The long-running reality TV series on the Lifetime network, that originally started out by following the Abby Lee Dance Company (ALDC) and the junior elite dancers back in 2011, held a steady viewership for all of the seven seasons.
+Dance Moms Season 7 wrapped up in February.
+The long-running reality TV series on the Lifetime network, which originally started out by following the Abby Lee Dance Company (ALDC) and the junior elite dancers back in 2011, held a steady viewership for all of the seven seasons.
 However, when Abby Lee Miller recently officially announced that she wouldn’t be returning to Dance Moms after Season 7, fans began to comment that they wouldn’t continue to watch the show.

 Both fans and dance moms alike said that Abby Lee Miller was Dance Moms and that a new coach could not replace her.
 Abby Lee Miller shared on social media over a week ago that she would no longer take part in Dance Moms, adding that she’s tired of “being manipulated, disrespected, and used” by the producers.
 Miller also alleged that producers made up storylines and staged scenes in order to “stir up drama” for Dance Moms, per a previous report by the Inquisitr.